 The following services are available to prepare wills and provide assistance:

 - Public Trustee - can prepare wills and act as executor.
 If you choose to appoint the Public Trustee to prepare your will and/or administer your estate prior to 1 July 2019, no charges are incurred until after your death.
 Public Trustee will be changing the way it provides these services from 1 July 2019.

 - Legal Services Commission - provides free information and legal advice on wills, including information about contesting a will

 - Law Society of South Australia - provides a referral service for solicitors who can prepare a will and do home visits

 - Council of the Ageing South Australia (COTA SA) - a solicitor is available to provide free advice on general legal matters, including simple wills.
-Fees are charged for preparation of wills (lower price for members).
+Fees are charged for preparation of more complicated wills (lower price for members).